Why Rats Love Garbage Cans — and How to Keep Them Out

 Rodent Damage Prevention Guide

-Quick Answer: Rats love garbage cans because they provide predictable food smells, shelter, and nesting material in one place.
-The fastest fix is to cut odor, eliminate easy access (tight lids/placement), and keep the trash area clean—because once rats “learn” your routine, they return nightly.
+Rats love garbage cans because they offer predictable food smells, easy shelter, and nesting material in one place.
+The fastest fix is to reduce odor, block access with tight lids or lid locks, clean sticky residue, and move cans away from walls, fences, brush, and other cover.

 Why Garbage Cans Are a Rat’s Paradise